flitbit/json-ptr/README.md

 It is important to recognize in the performance results that _compiled_ options are faster.
 As a general rule, you should _compile_ any pointers you'll be using repeatedly.

 ## Releases

+- 2022-02-02 — **3.1.0**

+  - [fixed issue #48](https://github.com/flitbit/json-ptr/issues/48) wherein, when calling any of the `.set()` methods, which in turn rely on [`setValueAtPath()`](https://flitbit.github.io/json-ptr/modules.html#setValueAtPath), _and_ using the `force` argument to enable creating an object graph, one character path segments were interpreted as numbers, which resulted in unintended object graphs being created when the character was not an integer.
+  - fixed borked documentation as reported in [issue #44](https://github.com/flitbit/json-ptr/issues/44)

 - 2021-10-26 — **3.0.0** **Potential Security Vulnerability Patched**
   - When setting a value on an object graph, a developer could purposely use `json-ptr` to pollute an object's prototype by passing invalid path segments to the set/unset operations.
 This behavior has been disallowed.